cloud-gov/cg-site/content/docs/ops/runbook/rotating-cloudfoundry-diego.md

 ## Recreating the Smoke Tests VMs

 If after secrets rotation, the smoke test VMs for staging and production fail to start, you may need to restart the VM.
-From inside a Production jumpbox, run the following command to restart the VM and clear up the old smoke tests VM.
+From inside a Concourse jumpbox, run the following command to restart the VM and clear up the old smoke tests VM.

 ```sh